anismerchant/loginjs/Readme.md

    ); // in seconds

    // optional
-   verifyEmailConfig.emailHeading = 'Your Company Name';
+   verifyEmailConfig.emailHeading = 'Your Custom Heading';
    verifyEmailConfig.emailSubjectLine = 'Your Custom Subject Line';
-   verifyEmailConfig.emailMessage = 'Your custom reset password message goes here.
-Reset password link will be generated and placed below your custom message.';
+   verifyEmailConfig.emailMessage = 'Your custom verify email message goes here.
+Verify email link will be generated and placed below your custom message.';
    ```

 Create a `.env` file to store a list of environmental variables needed for this module to run.